DDM-Lab/pyibl/doc/box-game.rst

 In the first three conditions there is also a probability of 0.5 that a particular box is defended.
 These three conditions differ in the probability of the user being *told* that the box is defended.

-* In the "1 way" condition if the box is defended and warning signal is always given (this parameter is referred to as *p*, and in this case is thus 1);
+* In the "1 way" condition if the box is defended a warning signal is always given (this parameter is referred to as *p*, and in this case is thus 1);
   and if the box is not defended there is an 0.5 probability (this parameteer is referred to as *q*, and in this case is 0.5) that the warning signal is nonetheless given.